Mihir2405-G/SKILLLAB_PROR-2026-VESDivas/README.md

           Had to change our original servo motor as it got short circuited and the gate was not working

 <img src="images/project update 3.jpeg" width="400"> <img src="images/project update 3b.jpeg" width="400">

+Update 4: We completed with our final working build,

 ---